opencv/opencv/modules/ml/doc/neural_networks.rst

     y_i = f(u_i)

-Different activation functions may be used, ML implements 3 standard ones:
+Different activation functions may be used.
+ML implements three standard functions:

 *
     Identity function ( ``CvANN_MLP::IDENTITY``     ):
     :math:`f(x)=x`
 *
     Symmetrical sigmoid ( ``CvANN_MLP::SIGMOID_SYM``     ):
-    :math:`f(x)=\beta*(1-e^{-\alpha x})/(1+e^{-\alpha x}`     ), the default choice for MLP; the standard sigmoid with :math:`\beta =1, \alpha =1`     is shown below:
+    :math:`f(x)=\beta*(1-e^{-\alpha x})/(1+e^{-\alpha x}`     ), which is the default choice for MLP.
+The standard sigmoid with
+    :math:`\beta =1, \alpha =1`     is shown below:

     .. image:: pics/sigmoid_bipolar.png

 *
     Gaussian function ( ``CvANN_MLP::GAUSSIAN``     ):
-    :math:`f(x)=\beta e^{-\alpha x*x}`     , not completely supported by the moment.
+    :math:`f(x)=\beta e^{-\alpha x*x}`     , which is not completely supported at the moment.

-In ML all the neurons have the same activation functions, with the same free parameters ( :math:`\alpha, \beta` ) that are specified by user and are not altered by the training algorithms.
+In ML, all the neurons have the same activation functions, with the same free parameters ( :math:`\alpha, \beta` ) that are specified by user and are not altered by the training algorithms.

-So the whole trained network works as follows: It takes the feature vector on input, the vector size is equal to the size of the input layer, when the values are passed as input to the first hidden layer, the outputs of the hidden layer are computed using the weights and the activation functions and passed further downstream, until we compute the output layer.
+So, the whole trained network works as follows:

+#.
+It takes the feature vector as input.
+The vector size is equal to the size of the input layer.
+#.
+Values are passed as input to the first hidden layer.
+#.
+Outputs of the hidden layer are computed using the weights and the activation functions.
+#.
+Outputs are passed further downstream until you compute the output layer.

-So, in order to compute the network one needs to know all the weights
+So, to compute the network, you need to know all the weights
 :math:`w^{n+1)}_{i,j}` .
 The weights are computed by the training algorithm.
-The algorithm takes a training set: multiple input vectors with the corresponding output vectors, and iteratively adjusts the weights to try to make the network give the desired response on the provided input vectors.
+The algorithm takes a training set, multiple input vectors with the corresponding output vectors, and iteratively adjusts the weights to enable the network to give the desired response to the provided input vectors.

-The larger the network size (the number of hidden layers and their sizes), the more is the potential network flexibility, and the error on the training set could be made arbitrarily small.
-But at the same time the learned network will also "learn" the noise present in the training set, so the error on the test set usually starts increasing after the network size reaches some limit.
-Besides, the larger networks are train much longer than the smaller ones, so it is reasonable to preprocess the data (using
+The larger the network size (the number of hidden layers and their sizes) is, the more the potential network flexibility is.
+The error on the training set could be made arbitrarily small.
+But at the same time the learned network also "learns" the noise present in the training set, so the error on the test set usually starts increasing after the network size reaches a limit.
+Besides, the larger networks are trained much longer than the smaller ones, so it is reasonable to pre-process the data, using
-:ref:`PCA::operator ()` or similar technique) and train a smaller network on only the essential features.
+:ref:`PCA::operator ()` or similar technique, and train a smaller network on only essential features.

-Another feature of the MLP's is their inability to handle categorical data as is, however there is a workaround.
-If a certain feature in the input or output (i.e. in the case of ``n`` -class classifier for :math:`n>2` ) layer is categorical and can take :math:`M>2` different values, it makes sense to represent it as binary tuple of ``M`` elements, where ``i`` -th element is 1 if and only if the feature is equal to the ``i`` -th value out of ``M`` possible.
-It will increase the size of the input/output layer, but will speedup the training algorithm convergence and at the same time enable "fuzzy" values of such variables, i.e. a tuple of probabilities instead of a fixed value.
+Another feature of MLP's is their inability to handle categorical data as is.
+However, there is a workaround.
+If a certain feature in the input or output (in case of ``n`` -class classifier for :math:`n>2` ) layer is categorical and can take :math:`M>2` different values, it makes sense to represent it as a binary tuple of ``M`` elements, where the ``i`` -th element is 1 if and only if the feature is equal to the ``i`` -th value out of ``M`` possible.
+It increases the size of the input/output layer but speeds up the training algorithm convergence and at the same time enables "fuzzy" values of such variables, that is, a tuple of probabilities instead of a fixed value.

-ML implements 2 algorithms for training MLP's.
-The first is the classical random sequential back-propagation algorithm and the second (default one) is batch RPROP algorithm.
+ML implements two algorithms for training MLP's.
+The first algorithm is a classical random sequential back-propagation algorithm.
+The second (default) one is a batch RPROP algorithm.

 References: